zedlopez/ifm/Examples/DownBelow.md

 ```

-The nuances of this will be explored in the chapter on Understanding.
+The nuances of this will be explored in the chapter on [Understanding].
 What is useful to know here is that we have taught Inform to understand that ``flip light switch`` means to turn it on when the switch is already off; if the switch is already on, ``flip switch`` means to turn the switch off.
 Depending on the kind of device we are modeling (button? lever? dial?), we might want to write similar lines for commands such as ``push``, ``press``, ``pull``, ``turn``, and so on.

 Finally, we need to deal with a special case.
 In general, the player cannot interact with other things in a dark room because they can't see them, but if we adhered strictly to this it would be impossible for them to find the light switch to turn it back on.
-So we need something from the chapter on Activities to change this:
+So we need something from the chapter on [Activities] to change this: